 Too much inflation is, of course, a bad thing.
 Look no further than the hyperinflation Germany experienced in the 1920s, in which notes lost value so fast that wives showed up to their husband’s factories with wheelbarrows several times a day to quickly convert their pay to real goods like food.
 True story.

-But too little inflation or worse, deflation is also bad.
+But too little inflation or deflation is also bad.
 It means people don’t have enough money and aren’t spending or investing it: actions that drive economic growth.

-As a general rule, the Federal Reserve aims for around 2% rate of inflation each year.
+As a general rule, the Federal Reserve aims for around a 2% rate of inflation each year.

 Real Estate as a Hedge Against Inflation

 Real estate values and rents not only tend to keep pace with inflation, but actually drive inflation itself.
 As a result, they often rise faster than the official CPI inflation index.

-In 1990, the median US home price was $117,000, per the Federal Reserve.
-Yet home prices entered 2020 with a median value of $324,500 — nearly three times higher than 1990, despite inflation only accounting for a fraction of that rise.
+In the third quarter of 1991, the median US home price was $120,000, per the Federal Reserve.
+Yet home prices in the third quarter of 2021 reached a median value of $404,700 — over three times higher than 1991, despite inflation only accounting for a fraction of that rise.

 Because real estate is, well, real.
-It has intrinsic value.
+It’s a physical asset with intrinsic value.
 Regardless of the currency, people need and want it, and adjust their offers to buy or rent it as needed to secure it.
 That makes it one of the most reliable hedges against inflation.